evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### II.6 ###
 The party rolls up to the cave and instantly Ilya recognizes them.
-He pulls the pendant off of Dolya’s neck, and searches the PCs taking the other half of the medallion Ilya’s soldier place the completed Medallion in the keyhole and a yellow gas leaks out causing serious burns, blisters and popping warts.
+He pulls the pendant off of Dolya’s neck and searches the PCs, taking the other half of the medallion.
+Ilya’s soldier place the completed Medallion in the keyhole and a yellow gas leaks out causing serious burns, blisters and popping warts.
 One soldier runs into the caves.
 Ilya forces the PC into the cave after him by gunpoint.
 He tells them that if they make it out alive he will let them and Birchwell leave.